Lenovo ThinkPad T440s laptop from 2014

 - 13-inch 1366*768 LCD

-The internal eMMC storage of this computer stopped working, so this is no longer the family PC.
+The internal eMMC storage is not recognised anymore, so this is no longer the family PC.
 I removed the battery and turned it into a file server, booting from a USB HDD (it only boots from the USB 2.0 port, but it's fast enough for this purpose) and connected to the network with a USB 3.0 Gigabit Ethernet network card (TP-Link UE306).

 Raspberry Pi 1 Model B from 2012